prmncr/Wrappr/readme.md

 ## Features

-1. Accessible from system tray at any moment.
+1. Accessible from a system tray at any moment.
-2. Fast access to status of any service on your computer: you can track only services that you need.
+2. Fast access to the status of any service on your computer: you can track only services that you need.
-3. Possibility to notify if service status was changes outside Wrappr app.
+3. Possibility to notify if service status was changed outside Wrappr app.

 ## Requirements